Sunday, September 20, 2020

 • 3 green onions, diced

-• 1 tablespoon sesame seeds
+• 1 tbsp of sesame seeds

 • 4 sheets of toasted nori

 • If you haven't roasted your bell peppers yet, simply set your oven to BROIL and cut the 4 sides off of the pepper, discarding the white center and seeds.
 Arrange the pepper pieces skin-side up in a single layer on a large baking sheet, then place the sheet about 6 inches away from the heat source.
-Broil until the skins are blackened, about 10 minutes, then remove the pan and place the broiled peppers in a glass dish with an airtight lid.
+Broil until the skins are blackened (about 10 minutes), then remove the pan and place the broiled peppers in a glass dish with an airtight lid.
 Let the peppers steam in that dish for 20 minutes until they are cool enough to handle, then gently peel away the black skins.
 (They should slip off very easily.)
 Slice the roasted peppers into strips for your sushi bowls.

 • Prepare the quinoa or rice.

-INGREDIENTS for the carrot ginger dressing
+Ingredients for the carrot ginger dressing:

-• 1 cup chopped carrots (about 2 medium carrots; 175 grams)
+• 1 cup of chopped carrots (about 2 medium carrots; 175 grams)

-• 2 inches fresh ginger
+• 2 inches of fresh ginger

-• 1/2 cup chopped onion or shallot (57 grams; about 1/4 of an onion)
+• ½ cup of chopped onion or shallot (57 grams; about ¼ of an onion)

-• 2 tablespoons honey (38 grams)
+• 2 tbsp of honey (38 grams)

-• 6 tablespoons extra-virgin olive oil
+• 6 tbsp of extra-virgin olive oil

-• 1/4 cup water
+• ¼ cup of water

 • You can serve this dressing right away or store it in an airtight container in the fridge for up to 1 week.